ELIGIBILITY

 - A one-page document that (i) describes objectives in teaching for the next year, (ii) details planned activities to achieve these objectives, and (iii) specifies milestones that can be used to assess progress.

-- Copies of the most recent annual review and the four preceding annual reviews.
-If not already included in these annual reviews, SRTE and SEEQ quantitative and qualitative data must be included to provide the student perspective.
+- Copies of the supervisor’s comments from the most recent annual review and the four preceding annual reviews.

-- A statement from the Department Head outlining the faculty member’s expectations and contributions to teaching during the review period.
+- A statement from the sub-unit head outlining the faculty member’s teaching expectations and contributions to teaching during the review period.

 The supervising administrator will write a review of the faculty member’s teaching performance and future teaching plans.
 The full package will be submitted by the supervising administrator to the Dean’s Office.
-One copy of all materials in an electronic format should be submitted.
+One copy of all materials in an electronic format should be submitted, preferably in a single Adobe pdf document.
 Outside letters will not be solicited nor considered as part of the review.

 CONCLUDING THE EVALUATION